ltrgoddard/thesis/temp.markdown

 notion, citing two letters from the University Librarian at Cambridge and ending on a note that can leave no doubt about his position:

-> Even granted the prevailing parsimony in the allocation of public
+> \singlespacing Even granted the prevailing parsimony in the allocation
-> funds to education as a whole, there seem at least grounds for
+> of public funds to education as a whole, there seem at least grounds
-> disquiet over the internal distribution of funds within ancient and
+> for disquiet over the internal distribution of funds within ancient
-> modern universities alike.
-Terms are relative, but the values to which
+> and modern universities alike.
+Terms are relative, but the values to
-> they refer should be stable enough to withstand bureaucratic erosion;
+> which they refer should be stable enough to withstand bureaucratic
-> and when in the midst of an affluent society the University Librarian
+> erosion; and when in the midst of an affluent society the University
-> of a major and long-established centre of learning is forced to plead
+> Librarian of a major and long-established centre of learning is forced
-> “exiguous funds”, it seems likely that the situation is in need of
+> to plead “exiguous funds”, it seems likely that the situation is in
-> fairly radical review.
+> need of fairly radical review.

 \noindent That Prynne refers to distribution of funds ‘within’ rather than ‘between’ universities is important to note: this is not a call to